mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Updated :ref:`DoublePulseFit <algm-DoublePulseFit>` to allow composite function input.
 - Updated :ref:`CalculateMuonAsymmetry <algm-CalculateMuonAsymmetry>` to allow double pulse fits.
 - Tf asymmetry mode can now be performed on double pulse fits from the muon analysis GUI.
+- Updated line colouring in Muon Analysis plots to be more consistent.

 Bug fixes
 ---------